Whom should I contact first if I am interested in becoming a teacher?

 That depends on the schedule of your job.
 UNC Asheville is primarily an undergraduate daytime institution and we cannot guarantee that every class you need will be offered at a time that is convenient for you.
 We do rotate courses so that they are offered mornings one semester and afternoons or evenings the next semester.
 We do not offer online courses in the teacher licensure program.

 What is the difference between informal and formal admission to the program?

-Informal and formal admission requirements can be found on the Admission to Licensure Program page.
+Informal and formal admission requirements can be found on the Steps to Teacher Licensure page.